Austin FX4: FX4

-The first model of FX4 was fitted with a 2178 cc Austin diesel engine and a Borg-Warner automatic transmission.
+The first model of FX4 was fitted with a 2178 cc BMC diesel engine and a Borg-Warner automatic transmission.
 In 1961, the manual transmission from the Austin Gipsy was added as an option.
 From 1962, the Austin 2199 cc petrol engine was available.
 However, almost all FX4 taxis were fitted with a Diesel engine.

 With the sudden demise of the intended replacement in 1969, the cab was revised and updated to address shortcomings of the original.
 The original Austin design had a small rear light cluster and roof-mounted turn indicators (commonly known as "bunny ears").
-On the revised model, the rear wings were modified to accept the taillights and turn indicators from the MkII Austin 1100/1300.
+On the revised model, the rear wings were modified with less prominent tailfins to accept the taillights and turn indicators from the MkII Austin 1100/1300.
 Front indicators were also provided below the headlights and repeater indicators fitted to the front wings. and "bunny ears" were abandoned.
 More important to the drivers of the FX4, the interior was also revised.
 Sound deadening, black vinyl seats and an altered partition (with an additional 4 inches of legroom) were warmly welcomed.

 FX4D

 In 1971, the 2178 cc diesel engine was replaced by a larger, 2520 cc version.
 This engine proved to be better for use with an automatic transmission and gradually fewer cabs with manual gearboxes were sold.
 The petrol engine was discontinued in 1973.
 This model was available from 1971 through 1982.

 In 1973, Carbodies' owner BSA, by now confronting imminent bankruptcy, was bought by Manganese Bronze Holdings, who were happy to continue making the FX4.
 Detail changes, such as burst-proof door locks and push-button door handles, safety steering and moulded rubber overriders (designed because the original tooling for the chrome overriders had worn out) were implemented.
-BLMC was turmoil themselves by this time, so while on paper they were involved with the FX4, in reality they did little more than rubber stamp changes that Carbodies undertook.
+BLMC were in turmoil themselves by this time, so while on paper they were involved with the FX4, in reality they did little more than rubber stamp changes that Carbodies undertook.